Domhubb/CSN150-Documentation-Template/README.md

 6. After that I used the verify option to find any errors in the code which some I found are listed below.
 The main errors where just with the lighting.

+7. So when all of these are completed, you should be able to send messages to yourself on whatsapp or anyone else who allows that bot to send messages.
+Or make your own Bot and spam people if you want.

 ## Problems
 1. First problem I had is that I was on the wrong serial, I just changed the port and it fixed that issue.
 (On Mac its serial port 10 instead of 110, and for windows I believe its Com3)